Posted July 27, 2014

 “So, the plate is full!
 Ha!
 Ha!
 I’ve got my ears open for other creative opportunities.
 I like to work and I love being in the studio . . . and I like to produce, as well.
 All of those things are on the table and, for Sky King, I’ve been talking to a friend of mine.
 He’s a film director and he’s working for a company in the film industry right now.
 We have never put a video out, yet, on any of the songs for Sky King.
 My overall project for Sky King was to create a video for every song because the CD itself happens to have a theme even though that’s not real popular in today’s CD music.
 Kids seem to like to download a song.
 But when we created the CD, it was a concept CD.”

 “I have a long music history.
 It’s really been my entire life.
 I have seriously been into music since third grade in school.
-They fuzzyknight2gave us some music aptitude tests.
+They gave us some music aptitude tests.
 I remember my teacher contacted my parents and said, ‘Your son should be in a music program in school.’

 “So, they gave me a cardboard keyboard to take home.
 I would bring it back and forth to classes.
 You can’t hear anything on a cardboard keyboard.
 So the teacher asked my parents, ‘Would you buy this kid an instrument so that we can teach him some music?’